Malassezia: Systematics

+Malassezia is the sole genus in family Malasseziaceae, which is the only family in order Malasseziales, itself the single member of class Malasseziomycetes.

 Due to progressive changes in their nomenclature, some confusion exists about the naming and classification of Malassezia yeast species.
-Work on these yeasts has been complicated because they require specific growth media and grow very slowly in laboratory culture.
+Work on these yeasts has been complicated because they require specific growth media and sometimes grow very slowly in laboratory culture.

-Malassezia were originally identified by the French scientist Louis-Charles Malassez in the late nineteenth century.
-Raymond Sabouraud identified a dandruff-causing organism in 1904 and called it Pityrosporum malassez, honoring Malassez, but at the species level as opposed to the genus level.
+Malassezia was originally identified by the French scientist Louis-Charles Malassez in the late nineteenth century; he associated it with the condition seborrhoeic dermatitis.
+Raymond Sabouraud identified a dandruff-causing organism in 1904 and called it Pityrosporum Malassezii, honoring Malassez, but at the species level as opposed to the genus level.
 When it was determined that the organisms were the same, the term "Malassezia" was judged to possess priority.

 In the mid-twentieth century, it was reclassified into two species: